pubnub/pubnub-mcp-server/resources/sdk_docs/python_storage-and-playback.md

 `
 ```

-Retrieve messages newer than a given timetoken (exclusive), paging oldest to newest:
+#### Use history() to retrieve messages newer than a given timetoken by paging from oldest message to newest message starting at a single point in time (exclusive)

 ```
 `1pubnub.history()\